People

 anthony.wright@rutgers.edu

 Anthony Wright is Assistant Professor of Childhood Studies and Associate Director of the Digital Studies Center.
-He received his Ph.D. in medical anthropology in 2019 from the University of California, Berkeley and San Francisco, and his research focuses on the technological mediation of communicative practices among children and youth in contexts of severe illness and violence.
-He teaches courses on digital research methods, digital youth cultures, childhood and violence, and critical studies of pediatric medicine.
-His work has been published in Culture, Medicine, and Psychiatry and Journal of Urban Health, and he is currently working on a book manuscript tentatively titled The Promise Poison: Technologies of Pediatric Cancer Patienthood.
+He received his Ph.D. in medical anthropology in 2019 from the University of California, Berkeley and San Francisco, and his research explores how digital technologies shape young people’s attempts to transform conditions of illness and injustice.
+His courses include: Digital Research Methods, Digital Youth Cultures, and Youth Activism and Art.
+His work has been published in Journal of Urban Health, Medical Anthropology, Global Studies of Childhood, Culture, Medicine, and Psychiatry and multiple edited volumes.
+His book, The Promise of Poison: Faith in Adolescent and Young Adult Cancer Treatment, is under contract with NYU Press.

 Doreen Wheeler